Shannon Kent, Coroner Who Had License Suspended Last Year, Now Arrested For Tampering With Bodies

 Until Thursday’s arrest, Shannon Kent had continued in his capacity as Lake County’s Coroner, an position he held since his election in 2012.

-RELATED Lake County Coroner Shannon Kent Accused Of Sending Wife To Death ScenesREAD MORE: Colorado Attorney General Shuts Down COVID Vaccination Appointment Site
+RELATED Lake County Coroner Shannon Kent Accused Of Sending Wife To Death ScenesREAD MORE: 1 Woman Killed In Double Rollover On Highway 285 On-Ramp

 Late Friday, the Park County Coroner’s Office confirmed it removed the body from the Silverthorne facility on Tuesday.
 The body was identified as that of Victor Akubuo, 42, a southern California resident who died in a Park County tractor-trailer crash in late July of 2020.
 He was identified by fingerprints.